Weight-Sharing Regularization: ALGORITHMS FOR

-Binary search consists of $O(\log d)$ steps, each with a depth of $O(\log d)$, due to computing $\argminin_k \avg(y_{i:k})$.
+The binary search consists of $O(\log d)$ steps, each with a depth of $O(\log d)$, due to computing $\argminin_k \avg(y_{i:k})$.
 Thus, merging the solution of subproblems has depth $O(\log^2 d)$.
 There will be $\log d$ levels of merging in the divide and conquer binary tree, resulting in a total depth of $O(\log^3 d)$.
 Each step of binary search requires $O(d)$ operations in total on all subproblems.
 There are $\log^2 d$ binary search steps during the entire algorithm, giving a total work of $O(d \log^2 d)$.
-Altogether, we get a parallel time-complexity of $O(\frac{d \log^2 d}{p} + \log^3 d)$.
+Altogether, we get a parallel time complexity of $O(\frac{d \log^2 d}{p} + \log^3 d)$.
 We call this algorithm, \sca; See \cref{alg:search_collisions}.

 With $p \in \Omega(\frac{d}{\log d})$ processors, there is no asymptotic slowdown of the algorithm from a lack of processors and the running time is $O(\log^3 d)$.
-If there are too few processors, $p \in O(\log^2 d)$, then the work-inefficiency of \sca makes it worse than \ica.
-However, modern GPUs have enough processors for \sca to be faster for any realistic problem size.
-For example, considering each of the 5,120 CUDA cores of NVIDIA V100 as a processor and ignoring coefficients in the running times, \sca should be preferred for $d$ up to $2^{\sqrt{5120}} \approx 10^{21}$.
+If there are too few processors, $p \in o(\log^2 d)$, then the work-inefficiency of \sca makes it worse than \ica.
+However, with modern GPUs, the number of processors does not become a bottleneck for any realistic problem size.
+For example, considering each of the 5,120 CUDA cores of NVIDIA V100 as a processor and ignoring coefficients in the running times, \sca has better worst-case performance for $d$ up to $2^{\sqrt{p}} = 2^{\sqrt{5120}} \approx 10^{21}$.